PREVIOUS: Grandiosity vs Normal

 **Dyscontrol : “A pattern of abnormal, episodic or frequently uncontrollable social behavior, of repeated acts of violent aggression in an otherwise normal person, markedly out of proportion to events that provoked it, which are caused by brain disorders OR substance abuse”

 E.A. comes in many guises, obvious or subtle.
 It’s violence experienced in any relationship which is just as damaging as physical assaults, if not more so, because it goes to the core of who we are as human beings.
 (Wikipedia)

 Many emotional abusers operate under the guise of “teaching, advising, correcting, and/or guiding”, & therefore fly under the radar, spreading their poison year after year.

-“Emotional violence is another kind of abuse … not about words, because perpetrators don’t always resort to using the verbal club, but rather an untraceable poison……
+“Emotional violence is another kind of abuse … not about words, because Perpetrators don’t always resort to using the verbal club, but rather an untraceable poison……

-They may in fact, speak very kind words to you, and – to everyone else – will seem nothing but supportive.
+They may in fact, speak very kind words to you, and so – to everyone else – will seem nothing but supportive.
 Their covert abuse is administered in small, cunning ways over time.
 So the impact is gradual, not immediately visible.”

 ~ from “THIS IS HOW” Augusten Burroughs

 E.A. can be very difficult to identify because:

 a. very often there are no outward signs, such as physical scars or broken bones – ‘only’ breaking of the spirit!